oracle/accelerated-data-science/docs/source/user_guide/model_serialization/automlmodel.rst

 To deploy an AutoMlx model, use `GenericModel <../../../ads.model.html#ads.model.generic_model.GenericModel>`__ class.

-The following example take your trained ``AutoML`` model using ``GenericModel`` and deploy it into production with a few lines of code.
+The following example takes your trained ``AutoML`` model using ``GenericModel`` and deploys it into production with a few lines of code.

 Example